jackyangzzh/jackyang.io/_projects/vision-disorder.md

 ## Application

-These techniques pair mathematical optical simulations with VR to create realistic representations of color vision deficiency.
-Beyond education, the work could be reversed to enhance color perception or improve accessibility tooling.
-The binocular rivalry experiments further demonstrate how VR can replicate lab setups such as mirror stereoscopes without specialized hardware, opening new avenues for studying binocular disparity and potential vision augmentation.
+These techniques pair optical simulation with VR to create more realistic representations of color vision deficiency.
+Beyond education, the work can inform accessibility tooling and potential vision-augmentation concepts.
+The binocular rivalry experiments also show how VR can replicate lab setups (for example, mirror stereoscopes) without specialized hardware.

 ## My Contributions